5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 		2. Go to `Kernel` > `Patch` and enable `I225-V Patch`.
 		3. Delete/disable boot-arg `dk.e1000=0`

-	- macOS Monterey beta 2 Users (should supossedly work like this):

-		1. Disable (comment-out) `DeviceProperties` > `PciRoot(0x0)/Pci(0x1C,0x1)/Pci(0x0,0x0)`
-		2. Go to `Kernel` > `Patch` and disable `I225-V Patch`.
-		3. Add boot-arg `dk.e1000=0`
-		4. In Network Settings, manually assign an IP Address and set it up as a 1 gig connection (base1000T).
-I can't confirm this since I only have a base100T router and I can't get a connection to the internet going for reasons unknown to me.
+	- macOS Mojave: not supported.
+Needs additional PCI Card (See "Hardware Components".

-	**NOTE**: In fact, you could leave the Device Property, Kernel Patch and boot-arg enabled for *both* macOS Catalina and Big Sur altogether.
+	**NOTE**: In fact, you could leave the Device Property, Kernel Patch and boot-arg enabled for macOS Catalina and Big Sur/Monterey altogether, since the patch only is applied to Catalina and the boot-arg takes care of picking the correct Ethernet Driver in Big Sur/Monterey.
 But I think it's cleaner to just enable what's necessary for each OS unless you run a multiboot setup with both Catalina and Big Sur.
 Then it's probably easier to leave the Device Property, the Kernel Patch and boot-arg enabled.
 See this discussion for more insight: https://github.com/dortania/bugtracker/issues/213

 5. Create SMBIOS infos for `iMac20,2` to the config.plist and save it.
 6. Copy the EFI Folder to a FAT32 formated USB Stick